Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Simulation setup

-The iteration that had the minimum mean squared error with the simulation groundtruth, i.e. the true number of emissions per pixel, was chosen, which was achieved at the 6$^{\textrm{th}}$ iteration when looking at the mean over all repetitions.
-An advantage of using an image obtained from the MLEM for initialization is that it has the correct number of expected coincidences.
-Since the number of valid projections was at least 320 for all pixels, the computation of the UDE metric over all possible $j_i^{\textrm{ref}}$ was computationally expensive.
-For this study, 30 projections of reference were used for each pixel such that they uniformly sampled their respective projection space.
+The iteration that had the minimum mean squared error with the simulation groundtruth was chosen, which was achieved at the 6$^{\textrm{th}}$ iteration when looking at the mean over all repetitions.
+An advantage of using an image obtained from MLEM for initialization is that it has the correct number of expected coincidences.
+Since the number of valid projections was around 320 for all pixels, the computation of~\eqref{eq:geoPenalMetric} over all possible $j_i^{\textrm{ref}}$ was computationally expensive.
+In the exploration of the proposed model (not shown), only subsets of 10, 20 and 30 $j_i^{\textrm{ref}}$ were considered due to the computational requirement for the calibration of the weights $(\gamma_1, \gamma_2)$ (described in~\ref{subsec:metricComparaison}).
+While better images were obtained with more $j_i^{\textrm{ref}}$, the difference between 20 $j_i^{\textrm{ref}}$ and 30 $j_i^{\textrm{ref}}$ seemed negligible.
+For this study, 30 projections of reference ($j_i^{\textrm{ref}}$) were used for each pixel such that they uniformly sampled their respective projection space.